-Whether the problem has gone on for a long time or you feel you’ve exhausted your options – it’s common for a lot of people to try a lot of ways to get rid of the pain…
+Whether the problem has gone on for a long time or you feel you’ve exhausted your options – it’s common for our patients in Minneapolis to have tried many different chronic pain treatments

 ➡️Maybe you’ve tried icing or applying heat to the painful area after reading an article or talking to a friend about the pain.